tardis-sn/tardis/docs/development/git_workflow.rst

 Create your own fork of a repository
 ------------------------------------

-The following example shows how to fork the core ``AstroPy`` repository, but the same applies to other packages:
+The following example shows how to fork the core ``Astropy`` repository, but the same applies to other packages:

 #.
 Log into your GitHub_ account.